apache/royale-docs/libraries/library-basics.md

 # Royale libraries

-A bit about Royale libraries.
+A bit about [Apache Royale](https://royale.apache.org/) libraries.
 What they are, how to use them and how to create them.

 Royale libraries are packaged in `swc` files.
 A `swc` file is a zipped archive which contains the following:
 1. A `catalog.xml` which describes what is in the archive.